 Have fun trying these traditional Italian cream dessert recipes and taste the amazing results.
 Just thinking about a genuine panna cotta (pronounced pun-nuh cot-tuh) cooked cream dessert gets the taste buds salivating.

 These Old World desserts are creamy smooth and totally delicious.
-And they're easy to make too when you follow the old fashioned recipes.
+And they're easy to make too.
 Make a delectable treat for someone special, or just treat yourself.

 The Cook's Decameron (1905)